|

 ||||

-| Though the volume has varied subjects of philosophical interest, most of the papers focus on one important central theme, namely, the culture and its implicit value. | 16 | The African understanding of culture, religion and science is depicted by Kwame Gyekye (Ghana) in »Culture, Religion, and the Pursuit of Science: The African Experience«.
+Though the volume contains various subjects of philosophical interest, most of the papers focus on one important central theme, culture and its implicit value. | 16 | The African understanding of culture, religion and science is depicted by Kwame Gyekye (Ghana) in »Culture, Religion, and the Pursuit of Science: The African Experience«.
 He explains how culture is a social heritage and a learned behaviour.
 Culture, according to the author, is dynamic and not static and science operates in the cultural framework.
 A second perspective from Africa is presented by Sémou Pathé Guèye (Senegal) in his paper »La philosophie à l'épreuve de son monde«.
 Latin American voices are Juan Carlos Scannone (Argentina), with his paper »El lenguaje de la religión y sus variaciones según Paul Ricoeur«, and Enrique Dussel, with his reflections on »Deconstruccion del Concepto de ›Tolerancia‹ (de la Intolerancia a la Solidaridad)«. | ||

-| 17 | The volume contains eighteen interesting articles, besides the preface by William Sweet, and two approaches to the philosophy of George F. McLean by Hu Yeping (USA) and Yu Xuanmeng (China).
-It also contains a bibliography of the books of McLean.
-No doubt, the volume is a thought-provoking one.
-Though the volume has varied subjects of philosophical interest, most of the papers focus on one important central theme, namely, the culture and its implicit value.
-Thus the central focus lies in its interpersonal understanding which is possible by intercultural understanding.
-This volume, made on the occasion of McLean's 75th birthday, will be as asset to those who are interested in philosophy, culture and values.
-The book definitely is a contribution to knowledge. |
+17 | The volume contains eighteen interesting articles, as well as a preface by William Sweet, and two approaches to the philosophy of George F. McLean by Hu Yeping (USA) and Yu Xuanmeng (China).
+It also contains a bibliography of McLean's work.
+This is undoubtedly a thought-provoking volume.
+Though it contains various subjects of philosophical interest, most of the papers focus on one important central theme, culture and its implicit value.
+Thus, the central focus lies in interpersonal understanding which is possible by intercultural understanding.
+This volume, produced on the occasion of McLean's 75th birthday, will be a useful reference point for those who are interested in philosophy, culture and values.
+The book is a definite contribution to human knowledge. |

-| themes | literature | agenda | archive | anthology | calendar | links | profile |
+themes | literature | agenda | archive | anthology | calendar | links | profile |